Walter Knott: Arrival in Buena Park

 In 1920, Knott went into a partnership with one of his cousins, berry grower Jim Preston, to farm 20 acres of land in Buena Park, California.
-In 1923, Knott set up a small berry stand on the property, facing Grand Avenue (now Beach Boulevard) to sell their produce to locals and tourists on their way to the beach.
+In 1923, Knott set up a small berry stand on the property, facing Grand Avenue (later realigned as Beach Boulevard) to sell their produce to locals and tourists on their way to the beach.
 At the end of their original lease in 1927, Parsons decided to go off on his own and Knott purchased the Buena Park farm from his landlord, William H. Coughran.

 The next year, in addition to a new house for his family, Knott built an 80-foot-long stucco building on the farm to house a new berry market, a nursery, and a tea room for Cordelia to sell hamburgers, sandwiches, and pies (Cordelia cooked the food in the Knott family kitchen).
 When the Great Depression began in 1929, Knott started buying parcels around the farm as the price of land dropped.

 In 1934, Knott introduced the hybrid boysenberry, named after its creator, Rudolph Boysen.
 The previous year, Knott had secured cuttings from Boysen's dilapidated berry plant—which was a cross between a blackberry, red raspberry and loganberry—and planted and cultivated it at his own farm.
 The plant produced huge berries, and Knott integrated the boysenberry into all of his products as well as Cordelia's tea room menu.

 The same year, Cordelia had an idea to serve fried chicken dinners at her tea room.
 The chicken was a huge hit and the tea room was expanded into a full restaurant over the next six years.
 Lines outside the restaurant were often several hours long.